mearlboro/Synch.Live/python/camera/README.md

 To run the server on the Observer of the Synch.Live system, the config file can be set in the same way using the env varibale `CONFIG_PATH`

+#### Raspberry Pi

 > **Note**: this can only be run on a RaspberryPi with a PiCamera attached.

     $ cd python
     $ python3 camera/server/server.py observer

+#### Generic Camera

+> **Note**: this has only been tested on Linux

+You can run the observer if you have a camera connected to your computer, this can be:
++ integrated laptop camera
++ external USB webcam
++ camera/stream connected via a Capture Card

+> Generic Camera's cannot be calibrated from the internal webpage, unlike the RaspberryPi Camera.

+##### Linux

+Your user must be a part of the `video` group, or you must have permission to access the video device in `/dev/videoN`

+check which camera device you may want to use `mpv`

+    $ mpv /dev/video0

+in this case my webcam is at index 0.

+If you do not see your video stream, then check the available video devices with `ls /dev | grep video` and try other indices.

+Using the index of your camera that you found earlir, run

+    $ cd python
+    $ CAMERA_NUMBER=0 python3 camera/server/server.py observer